 Incorporating items with aged embroidery, faded velvet, or well-loved linen brings depth and beauty to the vintage cottagecore aesthetic.
 These textures carry time in their threads, giving rooms a sense of quiet history.
 Whether inherited or thrifted, they make every corner feel more personal and poetic.
 Combine old textures with fresh flowers or soft lighting for balance.
 Layer them on furniture, beds, or windows for warmth.

-- Lighting: vintage brass floor lamp with dome-shaped shade
+- Lighting: antique brass dome floor lamp with slender stem

 23. Blush and Cream Palette